kevn-m/f1-gpt/README.md

 A chatbot for F1 enthusiasts.

-This is a small personal project built to learn how to use open source tools to build a chatbot.
+This is a small personal project to learn how to use open source AI tools to build a chatbot.

 It ensures that latest F1 data is used by scraping the latest data from the internet and storing it in a vector database.